Taiwanese & Balinese Scooter Norms

 Masking Norms #

 It’s odd to me in the USA that wearing masks when on/near roads isn’t more common.
-It’s ubiquitous in Asia, and I wear a mask 100% of the time I’m on my scooter in the USA.
+It’s ubiquitous in Asia, and I now wear a mask 100% of the time I’m on my scooter.
+It’s like earplugs, to me.
+Ubiquitous, I store at least one mask in my scooter seat at all times, next to my rain layer.
 Here’s a long thing about my head/lung/skin protection norms.

 Balinese innovations around scooter movements #